 You can view an overall summary of sales, which will include a summary of your total income, including tax collected, for that period:

-Sales will then be broken down into Sales by staff member and Sales by location, as well as Booked service sales, Walk-in service sales, Product sales, Package sales and Discounts given.
+Sales will then be broken down into Sales by staff member and Sales by location, as well as Booked service sales, Walk-in service sales, Product sales, Package sales, Standard discounts and Promo code discounts given.

 The Sales report is based on the value of all invoices raised, which will also include any Unpaid invoices.
 So this is something to take into account when using this report.

 You can also run the sales report by appointment date, this will help you accurately report on sales where you have received a deposit on an earlier date.

 Note: The numbers shown in the Sales report will be inclusive of any tax, but you will be able to see at the top of the report, a handy figure that shows you the total amount of tax collected during this period:

 See detail of what invoices are included in Sales report figures

 - If you'd like to see what invoices are making up the totals on your

 - , simply click on the hyperlinked values.
 This will load the